-Federal law provides for other limits on the total amount of contributions, both Mandatory Employee contributions and RF CUNY contributions, that may be contributed to your account for any year.
+Federal law provides for other limits on the total amount of contributions, including employee contributions, Mandatory Employee contributions and RF CUNY contributions, that may be contributed to your account for any year.
 If you exceed these limits in a plan year, you will be notified.